hafdon/fvtt/Data/modules/lib-wrapper/README.md

 The arguments `minor`, `patch` and `suffix` are optional.
 Note the usage of `?.` to ensure this works (and is falsy) before v1.4.0.0.

-If you wish to detect versions below v1.4.0.0, you should instead use `versions` instead:
+If you wish to detect versions below v1.4.0.0, you should use `versions` instead:

 ```javascript
 const [lwmajor, lwminor, lwpatch, lwsuffix] = libWrapper.versions;